apache/dubbo-website/documentations/3.0/en-us/docs/user/references/registry/dns.md

     <version>${dubbo.version}</version>
 </dependency>
 ```
-Since Kubernetes does not provide the alility as a config center,
+Since DNS does not provide the alility as a config center,
-it is necessary to introduce a config center to support
+it is necessary to introduce a config center if you use
-the service name mapping of Service Introspection.
+the service name mapping function of Service Introspection.

 ## Configuration